 For weeks we’ve been hearing words such as “elective” and “essential,” often weighing in our minds whether one thing is as important as another during the coronavirus outbreak.
 In health care, surgeries have been canceled and some physician offices have had limited or no in-person hours at all.
-For some LGBTQ patients, whether an adolescent who’s just coming out, or a transgender person who is already receiving gender-affirming hormones, this disruption in regular care can have frightening and unnecessary consequences.
+For some LGBTQ patients, whether someone who’s just coming out, or a transgender person who is already receiving gender-affirming hormones, this disruption in regular care can have frightening and unnecessary consequences.

-Thanks to telemedicine —rapidly rolled out and widely adopted within weeks of the Pennsylvania statewide COVID-19 stay-at-home order—LGBTQ care is now available right in their own homes.
+Thanks to telemedicine—rapidly rolled out and widely adopted within weeks of the Pennsylvania statewide COVID-19 stay-at-home order—LGBTQ care is now available right in their own homes.
 And it is this touchpoint with primary care providers by video that Menkin says is allowing physical check-ins, such as STD consults or demonstration of self-injection of gender-affirming hormones, as well as the mental health support that many LGBTQ patients need but cannot get elsewhere.

 LGBTQ mental and physical health risks

 Many studies show higher rates of depression among LGBTQ people, a segment of the population that is less inclined to seek medical care in general, partly due to past negative experiences in health care settings.
-LGBTQ adolescents in particular are at even higher risk for depression and isolation.
-If you’re the parent or caregiver of a young LGBTQ person who tells you they’re struggling, Menkin says be sure to listen to them and reach out for help if you’re concerned.

 LGBTQ individuals are also more likely to use tobacco, more likely to have problems with substance use, and more likely to have risk factors for HIV.
 A 2018 LGBT health needs assessment for southeastern Pennsylvania indicates poor health behaviors and factors compared to other Pennsylvania adults in several areas: